carlobeltrame/hal-json-normalizer/README.md

 ```

-## API base URL
+## Normalizing URIs

-In many cases, all API URIs will start with the same prefix.
-This prefix can be filtered out of all identifiers with the `baseUrl` option.
+In many cases, all API URIs will start with the same prefix, or you may want to treat different orderings of query parameters as the same endpoint, etc. You can specify a normalization strategy for all identifiers by passing a function to the `normalizeUri` option.

 ```JavaScript
 const json = {